charypar/proxy-wasm-demo/README.md

    $ make deploy-envoy
    ```

 Now you can open <http://localhost:8080/headers>.
-This is proying to <http://httpbin.org/headers>, reflecting request headers back at you.
+This is proxying to <http://httpbin.org/headers>, reflecting request headers back at you.
 You should see

 ```
 "X-Hello": "Hello world from localhost:8080"